-All meter setup parameters shall be adjustable though a software configuration tools, though the front panel keypad or though a web based browser.
+All meter setup parameters shall be adjustable though a software configuration tools, though the front panel keypad or through a web based browser.
 All meter configurations shall be password protected from alteration.

 All meter parameters shall be accessible through the Modbus TCP/IP, Modbus RTU communication protocol or BACNet.